 - Don’t let those who aren’t fortunate enough to make your community shredding event miss out.
 Coordinate with your media resources who can make it to the event by planning for interviews and photo opportunities following your shredding event.
 If you plan on hosting another community shredding event at another point in the near future, these potential media opportunities can work as an extension of your promotion efforts, helping to generate buzz for the next event you host.

 Get Free, No-Obligation Quotes on Shredding Services for a Shred Event in Your Area

 Shredding events are a great opportunity for all members of a community—whether you’re a company hosting an event to market your organization, a media outlet looking to endorse a public service, or a member of the community striving to help make the world greener one piece of paper at a time.

 At Shred Nations, we specialize in helping organizations and businesses to organize, promote, and host shredding events.
 Partnering with a nationwide network of mobile shredding contractors, we work to connect you with the secure and reliable services you need to set up a shredding event for your community and assist you through each step of the organizing process.

-To get started with scheduling a mobile shred truck to come out for your community shredding event, just give us a call at (800) 747-3365, or simply fill out the form to your right to get free and personalized quotes for your event today!
+To get started with scheduling a mobile shred truck to come out for your community shredding event, just give us a call at (800) 747-3365, fill out the form, or contact us directly using our live chat to get free and personalized quotes for your event today.